As of June 1, 2020, Frans Hals may receive visitors again. He takes measures to ensure that your visit runs safely and pleasantly.

 For these measures we have followed the Museum Association‘s protocol.

-– To allow a minimum of 1.5 meters (5 ft)’ distance, Frans Hals limits the number of visitors at the same time to a maximum of 25 in the Hof location and 18 in the Hal location.
+– To allow a minimum of 1.5 meters (5 ft)’ distance, Frans Hals limits the number of visitors at any one time to a maximum of 40 in the Hof location and 30 in the Hal location.

-– Tickets are sold with a start time (a so-called timeslot), which helps us prevent it becoming too busy in the museum.
+– Tickets are sold using a strict time slot, which helps us prevent it becoming too busy in the museum.

 – When purchasing your ticket, you choose either the Hof or the Hal location.
 Your ticket is only valid at the location chosen.
 However, it is still possible to visit both locations for the same price.
 With your ticket you will receive a PDF with a code, which allows you to order a new ticket for the other location later, at no extra cost.
 The PDF contains instructions on how that works.